-How to Install Chrome Browser on Ubuntu [CMD & GUI]
+How to Download and Install Google Chrome on Linux

 prerequisites

-If you want to use the Google Chrome browser on the server, don’t worry, you can use the Chrome browser on the Ubuntu Linux VPS after purchasing a Linux VPS by following the steps that we will teach.
+If you want to use the Google Chrome browser on the server, you need to buy a Linux VPS and follow the steps that we will teach.
 Before starting the installation process, consider the following:

 • Intel Pentium 4 or newer processor with SSE3 capability